Terms of Reference

 - One Joint Occupational Health and Safety Committee representative appointed by the Joint Occupational Health and Safety Committee

-- Two students appointed by TRU Student Union
+- Two students nominated by TRU Student Union and appointed by the Steering Committee

 - General Counsel or designate